Myst-Coder/Next-JS-lecture-01/README.md

 ## Credits

-This application is created by myst-coder.
+This application is created by Myst-Coder.

 ## License